 I truly wish I was a good surfer… buuut I’ll get there one day when I’m living somewhere I can surf everyday!
-That being said, I love capturing the true organic moments of someone else’s perfect day.
+That being said, .
 A day that makes a person smile, makes me smile.

 I’m currently shooting with a Canon 6d, Canon 70-200 f2.8 IS ii USM, 24-105 f4 and 50mm 1.8.
 I definitely have a wish list but first thing’s first.
 Damn this hobby is expensive!

 Oh my, this is a perfect questions to ask me!